 - Arrange the voting machines or privacy booths so that the flow of traffic is not passing behind the voters as they are casting their ballots. - Manage the flow of voters within the polling area so that lines are minimal and occur at the registration table and not at the machines. - Do not let voters sign the E-poll Book until a voting device is ready if they are using a machine.
 Do not let a line develop at the voting device.
-Keep the line at the registration table. - Wear identification tags so that the voters will recognize you as being an Election Officer at the polling location. - Call the County Clerk immediately when a problem occurs.
+Keep the line at the registration table. - Wear identification tags so that the voters will recognize you as being an Election Officer at the polling location and your fellow workers will know who you are. - Call the County Clerk immediately when a problem occurs.